andyevansweather/andy-workflow/workflow.md

 - [ ] Is any code invoking memory leaks?
 - [ ] Check your variable names used for classes, enum, struct , methods, and variables?

+## Error checks

+- [ ] Are http/websocket/graphql connections handled in an error state?
+- [ ] Check all error states are captured in every subscribe or http block.
+- [ ] Check cases for mutated data.

 ## Best Practice

 - [ ] Encapsulate methods to promote how they are used